BlankOn/irgsh-go/README.md

 We may need more than one `irgsh-builder`, depends on our available resources.
 Please refer to `/etc/irgsh/config.yml` for available preferences.
 Before going to run any of these, you need to prepare your GPG key for signing purpose and set it into `config.yml` (see `GPG-EN.md`).

-Running the chief is quite simple as `irgsh-chief`, as well for `irgsh-builder` and `irgsh-repo`.
+Running the chief is quite simple as starting the service with `/etc/init.d/irgsh-chief start`, as well for `irgsh-builder` and `irgsh-repo`.
 For `irgsh-builder` and `irgsh-repo`, we need to initialize them first.
 Please note that the initialization command should be running under root.

 Initialize the builder to create and prepare pbuilder,